fuzzylita/fuzzylita.github.io/_posts/2017-11-13-off_the_rails.markdown

 <blockquote class="imgur-embed-pub" lang="en" data-id="49xdn7X"><a href="//imgur.com/49xdn7X"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-The 'interesting' challenge really came with trying to build out the complex form, and honestly this is where I both learned the most, and almost quit forever.
+The 'interesting' challenge really came with trying to build out the complex form to write to multiple objects, and honestly this is where I both learned the most, and almost quit forever.
 I'll focus on this for the remainder of this post.

-In the case of my application, users will interact with the nested form when they either create a new, or edit an existing cocktail.
-The form is a partial, separated out with some very basic logic to show appropriate fields for ingredients based on the action the user is taking.
-Let's take a look at the code.
-There's some fomatting and code to display the partial with the apporopriate locals, but I'll leave it for simplicity:
+In the case of my application, users interact with the nested form when they either create a new, or edit an existing cocktail.
+To keep my code DRY, I used a partial, separated out with some very basic logic to show appropriate fields for ingredients based on the action the user is taking.
+Let's take a look at the the bulk of the form code, with styling and calling of the template removed for simplicity:

 The form for a new drink uses Rails' form_for helper to wrap around a Drink object and generate HTML fields with the appropriate syntax to create these drink objects automatically.
 You can see I'm taking advantage of a custom URL with drink.id as the last parameter, so that whether I'm editing or creating a new drink, I can use the same form.